Create a vibrant and colorful Valentine’s Day garland with paper doily hearts. This project is fun for all ages and makes a lovely decoration!

 - Vegetable oil

-- Yarn, baker’s twine or embroidery floss
+- Yarn or baker’s twine

-- Plastic yarn needle or embroidery needle
+- Plastic yarn needle

-1. Paint doilies
+- Paint your doilies

 Lift the doily off the paper and let both dry completely.

-4. Paint vegetable oil
+- Paint doilies with vegetable oil

-Pin It For Later
+Pin It for Later